 The term Ayahuasca is used to refer both to a medicinal brew from the Amazon and also to one of its ingredients, the Ayahuasca vine (Banisteriopsis Caapi).
-From a chemical point of view, the Ayahuasca vine contains a number of alkaloids that act as monoamine oxidase (MAOIs).
-These alkaloids temporarily deactivate the monoamine oxidase inhibitor enzyme in the digestive system and in the brain.
-This enzyme usually neutralizes a whole range of compounds that we may consume, including N,N-Dimethyltryptamine (DMT) and 5-methoxy-N,N-dimethyltryptamine (5-MeO-DMT).
+The Ayahuasca vine contains alkaloids that act as monoamine oxidase inhibitors (MAOIs).
+These alkaloids temporarily deactivate the monoamine oxidase enzyme in the digestive system and, in higher doses, in the brain.
+This enzyme usually neutralizes a whole range of compounds that we consume, including N,N-Dimethyltryptamine (DMT) and 5-methoxy-N,N-dimethyltryptamine (5-MeO-DMT).
 Thus, when the Ayahuasca vine is brewed with another plant that contains high amounts of DMT (and sometimes 5-MeO-DMT), upon consuming the resulting brew, DMT that would normally not make it past the digestive system, is able to reach the brain.

 HUACHUMA (SAN PEDRO)

 Huachuma is a cactus native to the highlands of Peru, though it now grows all over the world.
-It has been more commonly referred to as San Pedro since the time the conquistadors discovered its use and tried it for themselves.
+It has been more commonly referred to as San Pedro since the time the conquistadors.
 Some say that the conquistadors believed it held the keys to the gates of heaven for them, thus naming it after Saint Peter, or San Pedro in Spanish.
-The Huachuma cactus is actually a number of interrelated species within the classification Trichocereus pachanoi (syn. echinopsis pachanoi).
+The Huachuma cactus is actually a number of interrelated species within the classification Trichocereus pachanoi (recently classified by some as echinopsis pachanoi).
 The varieties range from thin nearly spineless cactus that grow in the lowland deserts to thick varieties with long spines, which grow more commonly in the Andes mountains at higher elevations.
 In the United States, various strains of San Pedro have been cultivated for decades for ornamental gardening purposes.
-Many people are often surprised to learn that they have San Pedro growing (literally) in their own backyard.
+Many people are often surprised to learn that they have San Pedro growing in their own backyard.

 Western Medicine’s Failures